telefonicaid/thinking-cities/docs/cep_api.md

 # Create rule to send a Tweet

-Updates the status of a twitter account, with the text build from the template field.
-The field parameters must contain the values for the consumer key and secret and the access token key and access token secret of the pre-provisioned application associated to the twitter user.
+You can send a tweet from your account with the text build from the template field.

+Remember you must create your Twitter app and get its OAuth credentials.

 ```
 POST /NGSI10/subscribeContext HTTP/1.1